Bad Money Habits Kids Learn from their Parents

 Watch Me and Learn

 It’s scary to some parents just how smart and observant their children are – literal sponges that will soak up even the slightest detail in how we live our lives.
-Teaching children about money and imparting healthy habits about it starts with the parents own values, beliefs and habits.
+Teaching children about money and imparting healthy habits starts with the parents own values, beliefs and habits.
 When raising children to meet the expectations we have for them, we first must be able to meet our own expectations for ourselves, because that is how our children will see us.